lmakarov/dde/docs/ssh-agent.md

 # Setup

 1. Make sure dsh version is `1.20.0` or higher.
-2. `dsh reset ssh-agent` (only necessary when updating from older versions)
+2. `dsh reset ssh-agent` (only necessary when updating from older versions).
-3. Add the following configuration option to the `cli` service in your projects `docker-compose.yml` file
+3. Add the following configuration option to the `cli` service in your projects `docker-compose.yml` file:

+    For Compose file format version 1
     ```yml
     cli:
       ...